McTus/tus/content/authors/admin/_index.md

 title: Benjamin Appianin
 ---

-I'm a PhD Finance Candidate at the City University of Hong Kong interested in household finance, labor, and behavioral economics and finance.
-I'm on the 2023/24 job market, and my job market paper focuses on the role of house price expectations in consumer spending decisions.
+I am a Postdoctoral Research Associate in Finance at the University of Cambridge, Judge Business School.
+I am interested in household finance, labor finance, and behavioral economics and finance.
 My research has been accepted for presentation at international conferences, including the American Finance Association Annual Meeting and the Financial Management Association Annual Meeting.

+In June 2024, I completed my PhD in Finance at the City University of Hong Kong.
 {style="text-align: justify;"}